grafana/grafana/packages/grafana-toolkit/README.md

 The styles will be injected via `style` tag during runtime.

-> Note that imported static assets will be inlined as base64 URIs. _This can be subject of change in the future!_
+> **Note:** that imported static assets will be inlined as base64 URIs. _This can be subject of change in the future!_

 #### Theme-specific stylesheets